Inventory Turns as Decisive Competitive Edge

 The Goal Simulation Workshop

-Presentation Summary If you are an Executive or a Manager in a Manufacturing Organization this hands-on workshop is for you.
-It will teach you and your management team via a realistic, hands-on production simulation, how to use the techniques outlined in the Goal to increase productive capacity, improve on-time delivery, decrease inventory, reduce costs, and maximize net profit.
-For more info, please click this link - https://cmsmontera.com/goal-workshop/
+If you are an Executive or a Manager in a Manufacturing Organization this hands-on workshop is for you.
+It will teach you and your management team via a realistic, hands-on production simulation, how to use the techniques outlined in the Goal to increase productive capacity, improve on-time delivery, decrease inventory, reduce costs, and For more info, please visit: https://monterainc.com/goal-workshop/

 Jack Warchalowski